philbowles/h4plugins/README.md

 There is *a lot* in this library and its pre-requisite: the [H4](https://github.com/philbowles/H4) library.
 For a start, there are over 30 individual plugins, as well as several new concepts to learn, although you will probably only use 6 or 7 of the more common / important ones for most of your apps.

 Then there are over 80 example sketches in the two libraries.
 That's not a typo: it's "over eighty".
 Every plugin and every possible API call is demonstrated at least once somewhere in that collection.
 Its designed to help you get up to speed quickly - use it!
-90% of the time you will find the start of the app you want to write.
+90% of the time you will find the start (if not *all*) of the app you want to write.

 After you have finished reading this file, the recommended path you should follow for mastery of the library is:
 ## Step-by-step guide to mastery